-Praised for his "vibrant intensity," (The Times, London) and playing "supremely convincing in its vitality," (Cleveland Plain Dealer) violinist Kevin Lawrence has consistently elicited superlative responses for his performances throughout the United States and Europe.
-His assertive style and strong musical personality have thrilled audiences at Merkin Hall, Carnegie Hall and Alice Tully Hall in New York, the National Gallery of Art in Washington, DC, and in Houston, Chicago, London, Frankfurt, Rome, Prague, St. Petersburg, and Amsterdam, where the Dutch press described him as "simply miraculous" (Het Vaderland).
+Praised for his "vibrant intensity," (The Times, London) and playing "supremely convincing in its vitality," (Cleveland Plain Dealer), violinist Kevin Lawrence has consistently elicited superlative responses for his performances throughout the United States and Europe.
+His assertive style and strong musical personality have thrilled audiences at Merkin Hall, Carnegie Hall and Alice Tully Hall in New York, the National Gallery of Art in Washington, DC, and in Houston, Chicago, London, Frankfurt, Rome, Prague, Moscow, St. Petersburg, and Amsterdam, where the Dutch press described him as "simply miraculous" (Het Vaderland).

-Lawrence received his musical education at the Juilliard School as a scholarship student of Ivan Galamian and Margaret Pardee.
+Lawrence received his musical education at the Juilliard School as a student of Ivan Galamian and Margaret Pardee.
 While at Juilliard he also studied chamber music with Felix Galimir and continued his chamber music study with Josef Gingold at the Meadowmount School in Westport, New York.
-Appointed to the Meadowmount faculty by Ivan Galamian in 1980, he taught there each summer until 1994, when he became the Dean of the Killington Music Festival, he founded Green Mountain Chamber Music Festival.
-Lawrence has given master classes throughout the United States, and in Germany, Austria, Bulgaria, Romania, the Czech Republic, Russia, Israel, Korea, Thailand, Costa Rica and Venezuela.
-He is currently the chair of the string department at the University of North Carolina School of the Arts, which recognized him with its Excellence in Teaching Award in 2007.
+In 1980, Galamian appointed Lawrence to the Meadowmount faculty, where he taught for 14 summers.
+After serving as dean and then artistic director of the Killington Music Festival, he founded Green Mountain Chamber Music Festival in 2004; since retiring as festival director at the conclusion of the 2021 season, he serves as artistic director emeritus.